-- 7. If a participant challenges the welfare department's reduction of their grant, an interim reduction in rent will be processed until the matter is settled by the welfare department. - 8.
+- b.
+Welfare department has reduced the grant because the family failed to comply with economic self-sufficiency requirements. - 7.
+If a participant challenges the welfare department's reduction of their grant, an interim reduction in rent will be processed until the matter is settled by the welfare department. - 8.
 If the welfare department upholds the grant reduction, the participant shall owe a retroactive rent on the interim rent reduction granted. - 9.
 If the welfare department overturns the grant reduction, no retroactive balance is owed.